OpenVidu/openvidu-loadtest/browser-emulator/README.md

 ```json
 Instance has been initialized
 ```

+Note: the Minio variables (minioAccessKey, minioSecretAccessKey, minioHost, minioBucket) and the AWS variables (awsAccessKey, awsSecretAccessKey, s3BucketName) are exclusive, in the case the request has both types of variables the Minio ones have priority, and files will try to be uploaded to Minio.

 `browserVideo` is only needed if using `browserMode REAL`.
 This object indicates what videos to use, which will be downloaded.
 There are 3 types of videos by default, having to be selected in the `videoType` property inside `browserVideo`.
 If using a default video type, the resolution and fps of the videos to use have to be selected in the `videoInfo` array property.
 All default videos have padding for possible usage in QoE Analysis.
 The default video types and available resolutions and framerates are the following:
 - `bunny`: blender animated demo video